Samir-Sell/Google_Earth_Engine_Apps/App_Tutorial/README.md

 # Google Earth Engine App Tutorial

 This tutorial will cover the basics of creating your own Earth Engine Apps.
 We will go through the process of creating a simple front-end with the Google Earth Engine Javascript API.
 A front-end will allow you to make no-code remote sensing solutions for for users who do not want to code or may be less Javascript savvy.
-In this tutorial, we will go through the process of creating a simplified version of the band math app that can be found the apps folder of this repository.
+In this tutorial, we will go through the process of creating a simplified version of the band math app that can be found in the apps folder of this repository.

 ### Organization